redsanket/spark/external/presto/guide/prerequisite.rst

      :align: left

   4. After submission, wait for the admin of your encryption zone to approve the request.
-  5. Once approved, support shop will create a jira for the Grid SE to modify to the ACL.
+  5. Once approved, Support Shop will create a Jira for the Grid SE to modify to the ACL.